 The Writers Guild of America reported that a little over 50,000 new screenplays are registered each year, but only 34 spec scripts were sold in 2021, which is not very promising.
 It's worth noting that these numbers only reflect scripts registered with the WGA in the US and do not take into account the Library of Congress.
 Furthermore, these statistics are limited to the United States, and one can only imagine how many scripts are registered in foreign countries!

 Hollywood is making less movies than ever before.
 There’s no arguing that.
 All you have to do is pick up the LA TIMES, VANITY FAIR, or VARIETY to see that Hollywood is not the Hollywood we once loved.

-Every college under the sun now has a film program.
-Getting access to film equipment has never been easier.
-Some of the greatest tax incentives are outside of California -- such as Georgia, Louisiana, Ohio, Kentucky, New Mexico, and West Virginia.
+Nowadays, it seems like every college out there offers a film program, making it more accessible than ever before to get your hands on film equipment.
+Some of the most attractive tax incentives for filmmakers are not in California, but rather in states like Georgia, Louisiana, Ohio, Kentucky, New Mexico, and West Virginia.
 Film commissions have spread like wildfire, opening so many doors for aspiring filmmakers and writers.
 Refer to TOP CITIES TO WORK AS A SCREENWRITER.

-But the major influx of films is due to the internet.
-Producers can now connect with investors, build a business plan, then cast and crew their films all from their computer.
+The primary reason for the surge in film production is the internet.
+Nowadays, producers can leverage the internet to link up with investors, create a business plan, and cast and crew their films all from a computer.
 Same goes with purchasing screenplays.